This article details Gideon’s early struggles with authority, accepting his commission, and points the individual to their anointing.

 Gideon’s first response to the angel reflects doubt.
 (13) “If the Lord be with us, why has all of this befallen us?”
 He questions God and then wonders where the miracles of his fathers have gone, and he assumes God has forsaken his people to the Midianites.
 During our great difficulties, we sometimes think the same thing.
 Where are the better times in the past?
 Why am I forsaken?
 Gideon demonstrates reluctance, essentially he complains.
 Just as with Gideon, our complaints often hold us back.

-At this time in history, all of Israel is crying out for respite.
-They live in rocky places and in caves to avoid the scourge of the Midianite armies.
+All of Israel is crying out for respite at this time in history.
+They live in rocky places and caves to avoid the scourge of the Midianite armies.
 They appeal for an anointed one to come forth, like the judges of old, like Joshua.
-As with Israel then, and as so often with us, our the crying out is heard, but if chosen would we come forth?
+As with Israel then and so often with us, our crying out is heard, but if chosen, would we come forth?
 Much like Gideon, how much doubt and denial will come into play before we are willing to receive our anointing?

 Gideon is lost between the past and the future.
-Opportunity sets before him, yet grasping, it eludes him.
+Opportunity sets before him, yet grasping it eludes him.
 Considering the woes of Israel, how much time would Gideon have already spent thinking about these yearly attacks?
-Certainly, quite often.
-He also perceives himself as the lowest of the low, for the tribe of Manasseh is the least of the tribes of Isreal and he is the least within his own family.
+Indeed, quite often.
+He also perceives himself as the lowest of the low, for the tribe of Manasseh is the least of the tribes of Isreal, and he is the least among his family.
 How much time has Gideon given to his notions of lack, not only within himself but helplessness in the face of the Midianite warriors?
-Except perhaps a few family members, whoever has encouraged Gideon?
+Except perhaps a few family members.
+Who has encouraged Gideon?
 Whoever has called him worthy?

 Even so, God has chosen Gideon as an active principle, for underneath resides a man able to be called unto the spirit of God.
 “Fear not the gods of the Amorites,” the angel tells Gideon.
-For us, this reveals the failure of worshiping false gods or beliefs.
-We worship the false god of abandonment, or desertion, much like Gideon.
+For us, this translates as giving credence to or worshipping false gods or beliefs.
+We, for instance, might worship the false god of abandonment or desertion, much like Gideon.
 Otherwise, it is the penchant for sadness, recrimination (why, why, why?), and the useless revision of the past.
-In practicing the Way, the seed to clear the field must now be sown, and the Word must be spoken, removing the hindering attitudes of mind and heart.
+In practicing the Way, a person must now sow the seed to clear the field, and the Word must be spoken, removing the hindering attitudes of mind and heart.

-How God tells Gideon to perform this minor miracle (of removal) is to prepare a sacrifice for Him, that is, to make an obvious commitment.
+God tells Gideon to perform this minor miracle (of removal) to prepare a sacrifice for Him, that is, to make an overt commitment.
 The commitment could have been a firm statement of dedication and prayer, but God had him perform a sacrifice after the manner of his day.
 Regardless of how it is done, each person must see their commitment statement delivered.
-Not just a repetition of positive statements that issues from the intellect, although that might be helpful, it must be honest, sincere, and from the heart, from the spirit within, and revealed to the mind.
+It is not just a repetition of positive statements issued from the intellect, although that might be helpful; it must be honest, sincere, and from the heart, from the spirit within.
 This spiritual step begins to break the chains that bind.

-Now following the text, the Lord orders Gideon to prepare a kid, unleavened cakes, and also to bring the broth.
-After the broth had been poured over the meat and bread, the angel then held out his staff, and from the rock came flame to consume it all (21).
+Following the text, the Lord orders Gideon to prepare a kid, unleavened cakes, and bring the broth.
+After Gideon pours the broth over the meat and bread, the angel then holds out his staff, and from the rock comes flame to consume it all (21).
 The angel then departs.
-Gideon now accepts that his commission is real.
-It does little good to seek your anointing, but be unwilling to give credence and time over to the benefactor.
-God then imparted the next important step and directed Gideon to build up an altar; Gideon recognizes the Lord, v.
+Gideon now accepts that his commission is confirmed.
+It does little good to seek your anointing but be unwilling to give credence and time to the benefactor.
+God then imparted the next important step and directed Gideon to build an altar; Gideon recognizes the Lord, v.
 24, “Then Gideon built an altar there unto the Lord.”

 For Gideon, the attribute of gratitude and recognition came after the manifestation presented by the angel.
-For us, gratitude can come beforehand.
-Gratitude brushes away the ‘false gods’ of our notions, our lack, much as we now see Gideon demonstrate.
-The experience of Gideon faces all of us who now live in these times of great change, perplexities, and doubt.
-What indeed must each person be shown before his or her mission statement, or the commission God has provided, becomes real?
-Many pray, and many prepare, but only those who step forward can be accounted for.
-Gideon sees himself as the most common of men, within an ordinary family, the least influential person of the Israelite tribes.
+For us, gratitude can go beforehand.
+Gratitude brushes away the ‘false gods’ of our notions, our lack, as we now see Gideon demonstrate.
+The experience of Gideon faces all of us who now live in these times of significant change, perplexities, and doubt.
+What must each person be shown before their mission statement, or the commission God has provided, becomes real?
+Many pray and prepare, but only those who step forward can be accounted for.
+Gideon sees himself as the most common of men within an ordinary family, the least influential person of the Israelite tribes.
 Yet he, like many of us, has been chosen.
 Gideon’s first test is about to arrive.

 *

-In the next few scriptures, the root of Israel’s problem is revealed.
-Once inhabiting Canaanite lands the Israelites had syncretized the worship of Yahweh with that of Baal, as well as his consort the goddess Asherah (Sumerian-Lilith, Egyptian-Isis, Babylonian-Astarte).
+The following few scriptures reveal the root of Israel’s problem.
+Once inhabiting Canaanite lands, the Israelites had syncretized the worship of Yahweh with that of Baal and his consort, the goddess Asherah (Sumerian-Lilith, Egyptian-Isis, Babylonian-Astarte).
 Raised in that manner, for Gideon, these gods would hold a kind of equality with Yahweh.
-The angel’s voice directs Gideon to cut down the altar of Baal, the post of Asherah, and the grove of trees beside it.* After building an altar upon a larger rock nearby, he uses the wood to build the fire that will then cook the bullock he was directed to sacrifice (25, 26).
+The angel’s voice directs Gideon to cut down the altar of Baal, the post of Asherah, and the grove of trees beside it.* After building a new altar upon a larger rock nearby, he uses the remaining wood to build the fire to cook the bullock he was directed to sacrifice (25, 26).

-In the practice of the Way and much as we see in Jesus’s ministry, commitment holds a primary place.
-Many faltering steps can and do occur, much as we witness in Peter denying Christ three times, but true commitment offers the opportunity for renewal, regardless of the previous failure.
+Commitment holds a primary place in the practice of the Way and much as we see in Jesus’s ministry.
+Many faltering steps can and do occur, much as we witness in Peter denying Christ three times, but genuine commitment offers renewal, regardless of the previous failure.
 Israel, through Gideon, now arrives at that opportunity.

 Gideon fell to work by the dead of night and even while fearful.
 He still had to face the wrath of the village at dawn.
-He has torn down their god.
-In effect, regardless of his fears, regardless of what he once beheld as his great lack and unworthiness, Gideon witnesses God, and Baal is rendered.
+Gideon has torn down their god.
+In effect, regardless of his fears or what he once beheld as his great lack and unworthiness, Gideon witnesses God, and Baal is rendered.
 The pole of Asherah goes up in the fire, even as the bullock roasts over the flames.

 God Bless!